fbpx

 Stick to your plan.

-You might feel under pressure knowing that other people are making offers on the property.
-Avoid getting too wrapped up in what the real estate agent is telling you.
+Knowing that other people are making offers on the property might put you under pressure.
+Avoid getting too wrapped up in what the real estate agent tells you.
 Trust your plan and stick to it.

-If you are not certain, ask the real estate agent how they’ll deal with the multiple offers.
+If you are unsure, ask the real estate agent how they’ll deal with the multiple offers.
 Also, ask the agent if the other offers are enough to buy the property.
-They will definitely not disclose the other offers on the table, but they might tell you if any of the offers currently on the table are acceptable to the seller.
+They will definitely not disclose the other offers on the table, but they might tell you if any other currently available offers are acceptable to the seller.

 Signed a Contract of Sale on a Home?

-If you need some help in filling out the contract of sale, check out our guide here.
+If you need help filling out the contract of sale, check out our guide here.

 This is the point where lots of first-home buyers get disheartened…